 Many of our customers rely to some extent on funds from the U.S. federal government in order to purchase and pay for our solutions.
 Any reduction in federal funding for local law enforcement efforts could result in our customers having less access to funds required to continue, renew, expand or pay for our solutions.
-Increasing social unrest, protests against racial inequality, protests against police brutality and movements such as "Defund the Police" have increased during the second quarter of 2020.
+Increasing social unrest, protests against racial inequality, protests against police brutality and movements such as "Defund the Police" have increased throughout 2020.
 These events may directly or indirectly affect municipal and police agency budgets, including federal funding available to current and potential customers.
 If federal funding is reduced or eliminated and our customers cannot find alternative sources of funding to purchase our solutions, our business will be harmed.

-Federal stimulus funding has increased as a result of the COVID-19 pandemic; however, allocation of and prioritization of that funding is uncertain and may change.
-There is no guarantee that this additional funding will be made available to fund our solutions.
+Federal stimulus funding increased in the second quarter as a result of the COVID-19 pandemic; however, we do not know whether additional stimulus funding will be made available, and many state and local governments anticipate budget shortfalls without additional funding.
+Further, the allocation of and prioritization of stimulus funds is uncertain and may change.
+There is no guarantee that additional funding will be made available to fund our solutions.